All about CHNGR / Partners

 CHNGR MTL (“changer Montreal”) exists today thanks to the generous contributions of the City of Montreal, Concordia University and Territoires innovant en économie sociale et solidaire (TIESS).

 The City of Montreal supports CHNGR MTL as part of the City’s Action Plan for Social Innovation to “ensure the positioning of Montréal, a university city, as a catalyst for development of social innovation”.

 The initiator and cornerstone of the program, Concordia University brings, in addition to its financial support, educational and physical resources to ensure the long term success of CHNGR MTL.

 The mission of Territoires innovants en économie sociale et solidaire (TIESS) is to organise the transfer of knowledge and best practices in the social economy field, from one territory to another.
-Master at monitoring, connecting and disseminating, the TIESS supports the CHNGR ambassadors in their mission of creating smarter campuses.
+TIESS supports CHNGR Teams by providing scholarships to students of the program.

 CHNGR MTL is proud and fortunate to work with some of Quebec’s most outstanding educational institutions and prominent actors in community economic development.
 Through their vital contributions provide CHNGR Teams with an innovative curriculum, exceptional exposure to ideas, examples and vast professional networks to launch ideas and change the future for the better.